 When facing a critical illness—such as cancer, heart attack, stroke or Alzheimer’s disease—it’s important to focus all your energy on getting better.
 But that can be difficult to do when the bills start rolling in.

 While your primary health insurance may cover many of your health-related expenses, there are also many out-of-pocket costs to consider, such as:

-- Insurance shortfalls: deductibles, copayments, benefit limitations
+- Insurance shortfalls: deductibles, coinsurance, co-payments, benefit limitations

 - Living expenses: house payments, utilities, groceries